KFGO (AM)

 KFGO (790 kHz) is an AM radio station in the United States.
 Licensed to Fargo, North Dakota, KFGO broadcasts a news and talk radio format serving the Fargo-Moorhead metropolitan area, branded "The Mighty 790, 94.1, and 104.7".
 The station is currently owned by Midwest Communications Inc. All the offices and studios are located at 1020 S. 25th Street in Fargo, while its transmitter array is located north of Oxbow.
 It is an affiliate of the CBS Radio Network.
 KFGO is simulcast on KFGO-FM (104.7 FM) and translator K231CV (94.1 FM).

 Due to its transmitter power and North Dakota's flat land (with near-perfect ground conductivity), KFGO's provides at least secondary coverage to most of eastern half of North Dakota, northwest Minnesota, northeast South Dakota, and southern Manitoba (a Canadian province).
 Its coverage area includes Grand Forks, North Dakota, Bemidji, Minnesota, Winnipeg, Manitoba, and Aberdeen, South Dakota.

 Programming

 KFGO broadcasts hourly news updates from CBS News Radio.
-On weekdays, KFGO has live, local talk shows daily from 5 a.m. to 7 p.m., including News and Views hosted by former state senator Joel Heitkamp from 8 to 11 a.m.
+On weekdays, KFGO has live, local talk shows daily, including News and Views hosted by former state senator Joel Heitkamp.
 During the overnight hours, KFGO broadcasts Premiere Networks' Coast to Coast AM and Westwood One's First Light.

 Weekends have a variety of local and national programs.
-On Saturday mornings from 4 to 11 a.m., KFGO plays classic country music on The Solid Gold Saturday Morning.
+On Saturday mornings, KFGO plays classic country music on The Solid Gold Saturday Morning.
 KFGO also produces weekend lifestyle programming about topics such as outdoor living and technology and has a trivia quiz show on Saturdays.
 CBS News programming is also broadcast on weekends, including the CBS News Weekend Roundup, Face the Nation, and Eye on Veterans.